-- 17.7 If a motion to alter or rescind a resolution has been lost, or if a motion which has the same effect as a previously lost motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
+17.7 If a motion to alter or rescind a resolution has been lost, or if a motion which has the same effect as a previously lost motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
 This clause may not be evaded by substituting a motion differently worded, but in principle the same.

-Note: Clause 17.7 reflects section 372(5) of the Act. - 17.8 The provisions of clauses 17.5-17.7 concerning lost motions do not apply to motions of adjournment.
+17.8 The provisions of clauses 17.5-17.7 concerning lost motions do not apply to motions of adjournment.

-Note: Clause 17.8 reflects section 372(7) of the Act. - 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than two (2) days after the meeting at which the resolution was adopted. - 17.11 A motion to alter or rescind a resolution of the Council may be moved on the report of a committee of the Council and any such report must be recorded in the minutes of the meeting of the Council.
+- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than two (2) days after the meeting at which the resolution was adopted. - 17.11 A motion to alter or rescind a resolution of the Council may be moved on the report of a committee of the Council and any such report must be recorded in the minutes of the meeting of the Council.